Veering branched surfaces, surgeries, and geodesic flows: Surgeries on veering branched surfaces

-For (i), the sectors of $B'$ can be obtained from the sectors of $B$ in the same way as described in the proof of \Cref{prop:hsur}, so the same argument shows that the sectors of $B'$ are discs with corners, annuli or M\"obius bands.

-For (ii), the components of $M \backslash \backslash B$ which meet the interior of $A$ must be 2-cusped solid torus, and $A$ must meet these components in meridional discs, by (2) and (4).
-The complementary regions of $B'$ in $M$ can be obtained by cutting and gluing these 2-cusped solid tori along meridional discs, the results of which will be 2-cusped solid tori again.
+\begin{proof} The same arguments as in \Cref{prop:hsur} work here with one necessary modification for condition (ii): the complementary regions of $B$ may not be in one-to-one correspondence with those of $B'$.
+But observe that the complementary regions of $B$ which meet the interior of $A$ must be 2-cusped solid tori, and $A$ must meet these components in meridional discs, by (2) and (4).
+The complementary regions of $B'$ can be obtained by cutting and gluing these 2-cusped solid tori along meridional discs, the results of which will be 2-cusped solid tori again. \end{proof}

-For (iii), the orientations on the components of the branch locus of $B$ induce orientations on those of $B'$, which satisfy (iii) under our assumptions. \end{proof}

 The ability to do fractions of horizontal surgeries is of interest in the setting where we have an involution on the 3-manifold.
 More precisely:

 \begin{lemma} Let $\iota: M \to M$ be an involution with fixed point set being a link in $M$, such that $M \to M/\langle \iota \rangle$ is a branched double cover.
 If $B$ is an (almost) veering branched surface on $M$ which is preserved by $\iota$, and for which the fixed point set of $\iota$ does not intersect $B$, then $B/\langle \iota \rangle$ is an (almost) veering branched surface in $M/\langle \iota \rangle$.